marchirschvogel/ambit/README.md

 * Fluid dynamics
   - Incompressible Navier-Stokes/Stokes equations, either in nonconservative or conservative formulation
   - Navier-Stokes/Stokes flow in an Arbitrary Lagrangian Eulerian (ALE) reference frame
-  - Cahn-Hilliard Navier-Stokes equations (Eulerian or ALE) for multiphase flow
+  - Cahn-Hilliard-Navier-Stokes equations (Eulerian or ALE) for multiphase flow
   - BDF2, one-step theta, or generalized-alpha time integration
   - SUPG/PSPG stabilization for equal-order approximations of velocity and pressure
+* Scalar transport
+  - Supports n scalar transport equations, either in Eulerian or ALE reference frame
+  - Coupling between the individual equations provided by special constitutive laws or easily extensible by user
+  - Can be hooked to any solid mechanics problem (fluid coupling to be implemented)
 * Lumped (0D) models
   - Systemic and pulmonary circulation flow models
   - 2-element as well as 4-element Windkessel models
   - Signalling network model
 * Coupling of different physics:
-  - Fluid-solid interaction (FSI): Monolithic FSI in ALE formulation using Lagrange multiplier
+  - Fluid-solid interaction (FSI): Monolithic FSI in ALE formulation, single- or multiphase fluid
   - Monolithic coupling of 3D solid/fluid/ALE-fluid and FSI with lumped 0D flow models
   - Multiscale-in-time analysis of growth & remodeling (staggered solution of 3D-0D coupled solid-flow0d and G&R solid problem)
 * Fluid-reduced-solid interaction (FrSI)